rmsk2/6502profiler/README.md

 Then the test driver is run by the emulator and when that is done the `assert`function of the test script evaluates whether the program returned the expected result.
 The test is successfull if the `assert` script returns `true`.

-The source files for the test driver and the test script have to be referenced in a JSON test case file which has the following
+The source files for the test driver and the Lua test script have to be referenced in a JSON test case file which has the following
 format:

 ```